You Can Do It All At Carss Bush Park & Playground

 It can get quite windy because it is right on the water so best to check the weather forecast before heading down, as there also isn’t a lot of shelter to be found from the rain.
 There is lots of trees and plenty of shade sails though so there are a lot of lovely shaded spots to sit & watch the kids while eating a picnic lunch.

-ellaslist reader, Melissa, also shares some of her top tips for when you visit Carss Bush Park:
+Our top tips for when you visit Carss Bush Park:

 - Take a short bushwalk behind the playground and see some of the largest remnant trees in the St George area.
-It's a perfect length bushwalk for the under 5 year olds.
+It's a perfect length bushwalk for the under 5-year-olds.

-- Dip your toes into the man made rock pool as you wander around the other side of the park.
+- Dip your toes into the man-made rock pool as you wander around the other side of the park.

 - On Sundays the local history museum is open in the afternoons for a small fee $2 per adult.